hashmap-kz/pgrwl/README.md

 ### Design Notes

-This utility follows a **single-responsibility** principle.

-Is designed to use the local filesystem exclusively.
+`pgrwl` is designed to use the local filesystem exclusively.
 This is a deliberate choice, because - as mentioned earlier - we must rely on fsync after each message is written to disk.
 This ensures that `*.partial` files always contain fully valid WAL segments, making them safe to use during the restore phase (after simply removing the `*.partial` suffix).